npaul007/rapperContactManager/README.md

   1. Clone the rapperContactManager repo
   2. Once downloaded, open the folder and open the RapArtistContactManagerGenerator.jar file
   3. Click the add rapper button to add a new rapper
-  4. Click the remove rapper to add a selected rapper
+  4. Click the remove rapper to remove a selected rapper
   5. Use the arrows to cycle through the rappers in the registry
   6. Click the open in browser button to view the xml doc in the browser